 Tel Aviv – Jerusalem

-- Visit the beautifully renovated Model of the Herodian city of Jerusalem; dating back to the time of the Second Temple.
+- Start the day at the Israel Museum’s Shrine of the Book with the famous Dead Sea scrolls, then a visit to the beautifully renovated model of the Herodian city of Jerusalem, dating back to the time of the Second Temple.

 - Accommodation in selected hotels in a double/twin room sharing